jareddonovan/creative-coding/docs/tutorials/tut01/index.md

 ## Understanding the parts of a p5js project

 When you open the p5js web editor, it will set up an empty project for you.
-Because p5js is a javascript library, it actually runs inside a web-page, and it needs a few different kinds of files to run properly.
+Because p5js is a javascript library, it actually runs inside a web-page, and it needs some different kinds of files to run properly.

 Let's take a quick look at what the different parts of the project are and how they fit together.
-If you have some previous experience with web-design, you should recognise some of these.
+If you have some previous experience with web-design, you should recognize some of these.
 If not, don't worry.
 Most of the time, you won't need to worry too much about how this works.

 [Diagram of different files in p5js project

 * **index.html** This file is the base file of the webpage that your browser loads when you visit a website.
 It has the extension `.html`.
-  HTML is the markup language that is used to define the content of the webpage.
-This page also has links to other files that are used in the webpage, such as CSS files that define the visual style of the page and JavaScript files that define interactive parts of the page.
+  HTML is the markup language that defines the content of the webpage.
+This page also has links to other files the webpage needs, such as CSS files that define the visual style of the page and JavaScript files that define interactive parts of the page.
 Look through the index.html file now and find the links to the following
   files:
   * **p5js libraries** Near the top of the index.html page, you will see three lines something like `<script src="http://cdn.cloudflare.com/p5js/p5dom.js">.
     These are links to the three main parts of the p5dom library, which are the p5js main library, p5dom library, and p5sound library.
 If you don't need one of these, you can remove the link, but it doesn't hurt to leave it in there.
 If you want to add extra parts of the library, you add a line to the part that you want to reference.
   * **sketch.js** This is the JavaScript file where you will write the main part of your p5js sketch.
-If you look in the index.html file, you will see that `sketch.js` is referenced there.
-Once your sketches become more complex, you will probably want to organise parts of your code into separate javascript files.
+If you look in the index.html file, you will see a reference to `sketch.js`.
+Once your sketches become more complex, you will probably want to organize parts of your code into separate javascript files.
 You will link to these files in a similar way.

 * **style definitions** In the default p5js web editor project, the `index.html` file contains a section that starts with `<style>`.
-This defines how the page will be displayed.
+This defines how the page looks.
 The code inside the `<style>` tags is CSS.
-This is a simple language for defining how content should be displayed in a webpage.
+This is a simple language for defining how content should appear in a webpage.
   * Find the part of the CSS where it says `background: #222222;` and change it to `background: #FF0000;`.
 Reload the page and the background should change from grey to red.
 You can change a range of aspects of the way the page is displayed in this way.
-  * If the styles used in your page become more complex, it can also be useful to organise them into a separate file.
-In this case, you would create a file called `stylesheet.css` and create a link to this from `index.html` similar to how you link a javascript file.
+  * If the styles used in your page become more complex, it can also be useful to organize them into a separate file.
+In this case, you would create a file called `stylesheet.css` and create a link to this from `index.html` in the same way you would with a JavaScript file.

 ### Other parts of the project you will see

-* **data folder** It is often necessary to store additional resources that your sketch will use, such as images and data files.
+* **data folder** It's often necessary to store other resources that your sketch will use, such as images and data files.
 A convenient place to put these is in a folder called `data`.

 ## Download an editor so you can code locally